BhaumikSurani/iOS-Note/Git Command Help/ReadMe.md

 git push origin feature_1

-#If branch already exist on cloude then use following cmd to create branch in local
+# If branch already exist on cloude then use following cmd to create branch in local
 git branch branch_name

+# Get all branch list of local
+git branch --all
 ```